 Then using a jig (a block of wood with the alignment hole drilled with a drill press) to insure that your pilot holes are drilled square, pre-drill holes at all of the points.
 One trick is to cut out the Bow/stern moulds together, as well as two #1s, two # 2s etc.

 Tap in finishing nails into all of the holes:

 We used piano wire held next to the nails to draw a line for the outside of the forms.

 Paul then used a jigsaw to cut out the forms.
 He cut the lines proud and then used the Shopsmith 12” sanding disk to sand the forms down to the mold line.
-Note that he is doing the forms/molds in pairs.
+Note that he is doing the forms/moulds in pairs.
 Two of the temporary screws are visible at the top of the picture.

 Paul then used a hole saw in the drill press to cut out holes for clamping the bow and stern piece laminations.
 Ted Moore recommends 2” diameter holes about 4” apart, centre to centre, 1” from the edge.

-You do a lot of looking along the forms, checking to see if the canoe looks fair, that all of the tops of the forms/molds line up, that one does not look to be up or down compared to the others.
+You do a lot of looking along the forms, checking to see if the canoe looks fair, that all of the tops of the forms/moulds line up, that one does not look to be up or down compared to the others.

 Well that is where we are as of December 4th.

 Paul says that he will be up to work on the canoe every Sunday until it is finished.
 Next steps?
 Laminating the inside stem pieces, preparing the cedar strips.
 If we do not have enough, we will cut some from the cedar plank we have.
 Paul will also sort the strips trying to get a pleasing planking pattern happening.
 He is hoping to finish the hull bright.